L3-AI-PROJECT/TIC-TAC-TOE/README.md

 Customize the game settings using the following command line arguments:

--   `-X`: Type of player X. Choices are "human" and "random".
+-   `-X`: Type of player X. Choices are "human", "random", "minimax", and "alpha_beta".
 Default is "human".
--   `-O`: Type of player O. Choices are "human" and "random".
+-   `-O`: Type of player O. Choices are "human", "random", "minimax", and "alpha_beta".
 Default is "random".
 -   `--starting`: The mark of the starting player.
 Default is "X".
 -   `--required`: The number of marks in a row required to win.
 Default is 3.
 -   `--dimension`: The dimension of the game grid.
 Default is 3.